WhitelistVideo

 Feature Parents Need Family Link Why It Matters

-Block specific videos Not available No way to prevent access to individual problematic videos
+Block specific videos Not available No way to stop a single viral, problematic video.

-Block YouTube Shorts Not available Shorts auto-play addictive content from unknown channels (see our [Shorts blocking guide](/blog/how-to-block-youtube-shorts-kids-2026))
+Block YouTube Shorts Not available Shorts are an endless loop of random, unvetted content (see our [Shorts blocking guide](/blog/how-to-block-youtube-shorts-kids-2026)).

-Custom content categories Not available Only three broad levels, no customization
+Custom content categories Not available You're stuck with Google's three broad buckets.

-Channel request system Not available Child can't request access to a new channel for parent approval
+Channel request system Not available Kids can't ask for permission to watch a new educational channel.

 Why Google Doesn't Fix This